 How did we test these CB2 sofas?

-We rotated each sofa through the same everyday rhythm—laptop work, TV nights, short naps, and hosting friends.
-We scored them using our how we test sofas framework, with separate checks for assembly and setup, cooling and breathability, comfort and ergonomics, and sofa durability (cushion recovery and frame stability).
-We also noted fabric and cleaning friction in real-world messes, size and layout practicality in common living-room traffic patterns, and overall value and warranty relative to the materials and daily comfort.
+Our testing put each sofa through the same routine: laptop work, TV nights, short naps, and a few rounds of hosting.
+We scored them using our how we test sofas framework, with separate checks for assembly and setup, cooling and breathability, comfort and ergonomics, and sofa durability, including cushion recovery and frame stability.
+We also tracked fabric and cleaning friction, size and layout practicality in everyday traffic flow, and overall value and warranty against materials and daily comfort.

 What was it like living with each CB2 sofa?